dsa-ou/allowed/README.md

 ### Checking notebooks

-`allowed` can check Jupyter notebooks and will report the cell and line which uses any disallowed construct.
-For example, `path/to/notebook1.ipynb:cell_13:5:
+`allowed` does check Jupyter notebooks and reports the cells and lines with disallowed constructs.
+For example, `path/to/notebook.ipynb:cell_13:5: ...` means that the problem is in line 5 of the 13th code cell.

-...` means that the problem is in line 5 of the 13th code cell.
+Any code cells that aren't valid Python are skipped.
+This may be due to syntax errors or IPython 'magics' (commands like `%timeit` and `%run`).

-Any cells with syntax errors  will be skipped, this includes non-Python code such as Ipython magic commands (e.g `%timeit`, `%run` etc).
-However, it is important to note that this approach has a limitation: Ipython magic commands (magics) are often used in notebooks, and so skipping any cells containing them could exclude a substantial amount of code from the check.
+Such commands are often used in notebooks, so skipping any cells containing them could exclude a substantial amount of code from the check.

 A more robust way to check notebooks is to first install